kkaur89/SEI-Project-Three/README.md

 - The models in the backend and the relationships between them.
 - Packages that we would need to support our app.

 The next step was to create a wireframe based on the MVP features we landed on.
-We used Excalidraw for the first time, this app was perfect for allowing us all to be collaborative, we took a few components each and then reviewed the wireframe together and made any neccessary updates.
+We used Excalidraw for the first time, this app was perfect for allowing us all to be collaborative, we took a few components each and then reviewed the wireframe together and made any necessary updates.

 ![Iceland Wireframe  (1)](https://user-images.githubusercontent.com/77445688/116818420-1ce7d700-ab63-11eb-863f-65989e1800b5.png)

-Once we were signed off, we then got together and created a Trello board for the project outline all the tasks needed to achieve MVP and also added additonal feautres if we had time.
-After the creating the Trello board, we then all took a dataset each needed to create a list of places which would then be used to create the tour packages.
+Once we were signed off, we then got together and created a Trello board for the project outline all the tasks needed to achieve MVP and also added additional features if we had time.
+After creating the Trello board, we then all took a dataset each needed to create a list of places which would then be used to create the tour packages.
 We split the data by Hotels, Restaurants, Volcanos and Attractions, ensuring we had the longitude and latitude of each so we could render the location on the map.

 ![Screenshot 2021-05-02 at 16 34 34](https://user-images.githubusercontent.com/77445688/116818636-566d1200-ab64-11eb-87ec-c46581400a06.png)